How to Grow Tuberous Drosera

 If you can provide these conditions you will have fun time with your tuberous Drosera :).

 The first time I grew tuberous Drosera, I made the mistake of keeping them in an active growing state for as long as possible.
 I thought as long as the plants are growing it is better to keep them moist, and I only stopped watering them when they were nearly brown.
 The result was that many of the tubers rotted.
 Keep in mind that at the time the first leaves becomes brown, the tubers have already started to form.
-I know it’s hard to see a healthy plant to die of thirst and not to give it even one drop of water, but they expect and need this.
+I know it’s hard to see a healthy plant which seems to die of thirst and not to give it even one drop of water, but they expect and need this.

 Than I have read that the pots shouldt be kept totally dry even with no residual humidity.
 I lost 3 tubers of Drosera zoneria!
 Some people say that this works well but I wouldt not recommend this.
 Remember that the plants are building tubers in order to suvive deep in the earth where there is a residual moisture and usually in the middle of the pot automatically a residual moisture will remain.